Chandra has practiced in all Courts, always for the accused individual (the Defence), and always with a commitment to Human Rights. He specialises

 R v G [2013]

-Doctor accused of several indecent assaults against several different staff acquitted on all counts (led by Kim Hollis QC).
-After trial also advised on employment/regulatory issues.
+accused of several indecent assaults against several different staff acquitted on all

 R v JK [2010]

-JK was accused of being a courier for very large amounts of cash (£21m) being laundered by foreign exchange bureaux in London in an operation spanning many years and said to involve at least £57m.
-There were repeated disclosure applications about an alleged 20 year inter-relationship between SOCA, HMCE and a wholesale foreign exchange bureaux which on the eve of trial revealed that there were some 800,000 undisclosed documents, which in turn resulted in an appliciotn for a stay of the case as an abuse of process, which also relied on previous cases involving the same protagonists where Courts had ruled that HM Customs and Excise had not behaved within the law.
-The Crown eventually conceded that the application was bound to result in a stay, no evidence was offered and a not guilty verdict entered.
-The Crown were asked by the Court to provide an explanation for their multiple defaults and the defence were commended for their efforts.
-Led by David Jeremy QC.
+an operation spanning many years and said to involve at least £57m.
+There were repeated disclosure applications about an alleged 20 year inter-relationship between SOCA, HMCE and a wholesale foreign exchange bureaux which on the eve of trial revealed that there were some 800,000 undisclosed documents, which in turn resulted in an application for a stay of the case as an abuse of process, which also relied on previous cases involving the same protagonists where Courts had ruled that HM Customs and Excise had not behaved within the law.
+The Crown eventually conceded that the application was

 R V LG [2009]